When

 prevails.

-From
+From this

-moment
+moment the

-threads
+threads of

 Fletcher's